jeswin/ssb-scuttlekit/secure-key.md

 ## Performance Optimizations

 Users are expected to keep their keys in memory, indexed against the key identifier.
-All encrypted messages will specify the key identifier required to decrypt it - so fast key lookup from a cache is very useful.
+All encrypted messages will specify the key identifier required to decrypt it - so fast key lookup from a cache is possible.

 For sending messages to the same set of recipients, keys may be reused within an arbitrary timeframe.
 This saves time for the sender and the receiver; especially receivers since they'll be able to simply use a cached key to decrypt a message.
 Once a message has been decrypted, it may be stored in plain text so that it wouldn't need decryption when accessed again.